ialnavy/InstaCrawler/README.md

 The `InstagramUser` class helps me define the `str()` method as I wish, for the entry of each Instagram user found in the output list.
 There is another type in the diagram called `UsersAsDomElements`, which may be a type of BeautifulSoup idk.

 ![InstaCrawler Class Diagram](multimedia/readme/InstaCrawler_class_diagram.svg "InstaCrawler Class Diagram")

+For the sake of understanding, this UML class diagram depicts all the classes involved in just the `not_following_back` order.

+The information described in this section may defer with the current implementation because of newer changes being implemented in the application.
+If that is the case and you find any mismatch, I beg you to report it to me.

 ---